#1 Equipment: Standard Injection Moulding Machines

 #2 The importance of drying PEEK polymer

 #2 is all about drying your PEEK polymer.
-PEEK pellets are supplied nominally dry but may absorb moisture from the atmosphere.
-In our datasheets and injection molding guide, we provide some guidance on drying.
+PEEK granules are supplied nominally dry but may absorb moisture from the atmosphere.
+In our datasheets and injection moulding guide, we provide some guidance on drying.
 In short, we suggest drying the pellets on trays in circulating ovens for 2–3 hours at 150-160⁰C or, alternatively, overnight drying – please refer to our guidance for further information.
 The aim is/should be to reduce the residual moisture content to <0.02%.
 Dehumidifying or desiccant dryers may also be used and must be capable of maintaining a dew point or saturation temperature of -40⁰C.

 #3 Cleanliness is key